Formal groups and quantum cohomology: The formal group structure

 \begin{remark} The operations \eqref{eq:fg-operations} equip the shifted space $\scrA[1]$ with the structure of an $A_\infty$-bimodule, where $\mu$ acts on the left and $\tilde{\mu}$ on the right (see e.g.\ \cite[Equation (2.5)]{seidel08}; the shift is there to match sign conventions). \end{remark}

 In a second step, we find fundamental chains

 When compared to \eqref{eq:fundamental-chain-1} and \eqref{eq:f-relation}, the spaces involved have acquired an additional $[0,1]$ factor: hence, we should really write $\mathit{id}_{[0,1]} \times T_{ij,*}$.
 The graphical representation involves drawing a dividing line between the first $p$ and last $q$ leaves of our trees.
 In the first two summands in \eqref{eq:g-relation}, we remove that dividing line and instead mark the leaves that are on either side of it, leading to the appearance of two $f$ terms.
 For the remaining summands, vertices to the left or right of the dividing line carry $[S]$ resp.\ $\tilde{[S]}$ chains (Figure \ref{fig:marked-tree-2}).
+If the dividing line ends at the top vertex (which is the middle case in both \eqref{eq:g-relation} and Figure \ref{fig:marked-tree-2}), the finite edge of the tree becomes the marked edge of the bottom vertex, which explains how that vertex carries an $f$ term.

 Let's take the image of \eqref{eq:g-relation} under projection to $S_d$.
 Its action under the operad structure, with additional signs inserted as in \eqref{eq:weird-signs}, gives operations

 which we complement by setting $\psi^{1,0}_{\scrA} = -\mathit{id}_{\scrA}$, $\psi^{0,1}_{\scrA} = \mathit{id}_{\scrA}$.
 These satisfy